Evidence shows that meditation is as effective as standard medical treatments for depression. Learn about helpful guided meditation resources.

 It destroys optimism, skews judgment, and makes you less social.

-Insomnia undermines the long-term health and function of your brain since it’s during sleep that your brain washes away toxins and metabolic debris, repairs itself, consolidates memories, and creates new brain cells.
-(70, 71, 72)
+Insomnia undermines the long-term health and function of the brain since it’s during sleep that the brain washes away toxins and metabolic debris, repairs itself, consolidates memories, and creates new brain cells.

-It puts you in a brainwave state similar to sleep, shuts down mental chatter, and naturally increases the sleep hormone melatonin.
-(74)
+It induces a brainwave state similar to sleep, shuts down mental chatter, and naturally increases the sleep hormone melatonin.

-An easy way to find meditations (specific ways to meditate) for depression is with the free music streaming service Spotify.
+An easy way to find free guided meditations for depression is with the music streaming service Spotify.

-You’ll find plenty of meditations here to get you started.
+You’ll find plenty of meditations there to get you started.

 Guided Meditation Apps for Depression